CommitteeOfZero/chn-patch/installer/userdata/README.txt

 * Fixed a bug in the shortcut menu.
 * Fixed a bug in true end's scripting.
 * Fixed a bug where an achievement unlocked early.
+* Fixed a crash in Chapter 5 on Intel Pentium.

 ==============================
 Changes from 1.0.1: